pkirilov9/quartz/content/Bibliography.md

 - Deleuze, Gilles.
 1997. _Cinema 1: The Movement-Image_.
 5th ed.
 Cinema / Gilles Deleuze 1.
 Minneapolis: University of Minnesota Press.

 - Dewdney, Andrew, and Katrina Sluis.
 2022. _The Networked Image in Post-Digital Culture_.
 1st ed.
 London: Routledge. https://doi.org/10.4324/9781003095019.
+-
+- Dewdney, Andrew.
+2022.
+“The Politics of the Networked Image.”
+In _The Networked Image in Post-Digital Culture: The Networked Image in Post-Digital Culture_, 1st ed.
+London: Routledge.

 - Dunker, Anders.
 2020.
 “On Technodiversity: A Conversation with Yuk Hui.”
 Los Angeles Review of Books.
 June 9, 2020. https://lareviewofbooks.org/article/on-technodiversity-a-conversation-with-yuk-hui.

+- Eisner, Rivka Syd.
+2013.
+“Living Archives as Interventions in Ea Sola’s Forgotten Fields.”
+In _Performing Archives/Archives of Performance_, edited by Gundhild Borggreen and Rune Gade, 1st edition.
+In Between States Series.
+Copenhagen: Museum Tusculanum Press/Museum Tusculanums Forlag.

 - Evans, Robin.
 1984.
 “In Front of Lines That Leave Nothing Behind.
 Chamber Works.” _AA Files_, no. 6, 89–96.